Master of Arts (International Relations)

 March (Trimester 1), July (Trimester 2), November (Trimester 3*)

-*Trimester 3 not available to on-campus international students
+*Trimester 3 not available to campus enrolled international students

 IELTS overall score of 6.5 (with no band score less than 6) or equivalent